 After this game, beer sales were banned for the rest of the season at Eagles games.

 Remember the attention given to Todd Gurley scoring Sunday for the Atlanta Falcons when he should have stopped short and let his team run out the clock?
 It became even more intensified when his team lost on the final play of the game.

 The origin of this thinking, and several plays like it, came from Brian Westbrook.
 During the Dec.
-17, 2007 game, Westbrook stopped short of a sure touchdown, taking a knee at the 1-yard line.
-This allowed quarterback Donovan McNabb take a knee three times to ensure the 10-6 win over Dallas.
+17, 2007, game, Westbrook stopped short of a sure touchdown, taking a knee at the 1-yard line.
+This allowed quarterback Donovan McNabb to take a knee three times to ensure the 10-6 win over Dallas.
 It was thinking outside of the box and completely unselfish.
 After his play, the logic of this tactic became commonplace.

 OK, fantasy owners fumed, but what are you going to do?